play-co/gcif/README.md

 and then read it back many times.
 For these images the expected size should be about 1024x1024 pixels or smaller.

-The format is released under the BSD license as forever patent-free, montarily free, and open-source software.
+The format is released under the BSD license as forever patent-free, monetarily free, and open-source software.
 Contributions, discussions, and a healthy dose of criticism are all welcome.